-Join Tim Grey for an in-depth discussion in this video Using the Refine Mask command, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Using the Refine Mask command, part of Photoshop: Creating Composites (2012).

 The basic concepts of layer mask are relatively straightforward, but in actual practice, some layer mask are easier than others.
 And when you're dealing with fuzzy objects, hair, feather, fur, a layer mask can be a particular challenge.
 Fortunately, there are some tools for refining our masks that help make it alot easier to deal with these tricky subjects.
 I'll go ahead and start off by creating a selection of this horse.
 I'll choose the Quick Selection tool, and then adjust the brush size as needed.
 And then paint over the horse itself, identifying the areas of the image that I actually want to select.
 You'll notice that as soon as I go over the mane here, then I get the sky included in the selection as well as the grass in the background.
 But I can simply hold the Alt key on Windows or the Option key on Macintosh while painting across that area in order to remove it from the selection.
 Now, in general concept, I have an accurate selection.
 The horse is selected and the background is not selected, but we can see around the mane things are a little bit more tricky.